-- Never work on a warm motor!
+- 1. Never work on a warm motor!
 Locate oil filter flange on motor and find the stock oil pressure sender. (pictured below for reference) To access fully, the secondary air injection pump (if equipped) or intake manifold may need to be removed.
 Remove wiring harness from the stock oil pressure sender and move aside.
 Using a 24mm deep socket, unscrew the sender. - 2.
 Install brass adaptor using a single wrap of Teflon tape or similar thread sealant to ensure no leaks.
 Start threads by hand and tighten using a 5/8" socket.
 Install one end of the 12" extension hose and use a 9/16" open end wrench to tighten.
 Thread sealant may be used. - 3.
-With oil manifold in hand, locate the hole marked with an X. This hole is threaded 1/8" NPT and will accept the aftermarket sending unit.
-The stock sending unit should be installed in the hole closest to the extension hose.
+With oil manifold in hand, install VDO sending unit and stock sending unit.
 Threads may be sealed with a single wrap of Teflon tape to ensure no leaks and maintain a solid electrical ground.
-Use appropriately sized wrench to fully tighten aftermarket sending unit.
+Use an 11/6" wrench to fully tighten VDO sending unit.
 Tighten the stock oil pressure sender using a 24mm deep socket. - 4.
 Using a wrap of Teflon tape, install the assembled oil manifold on the end of extension hose.
 Tighten using a 9/16" open end wrench. - 5.
 Secure manifold in a logical location.
 Location and mounting technique are your choice. - 6.
 Remove the ground terminal and install included ground wire using the appropriate Allen wrench.
 Connect the unassembled end of the wire to a chassis ground or negative terminal of the battery.
 Length and location are your choice.
-Connect aftermarket sender wiring and reconnect VW wiring harness.
+Connect VDO sender wiring and reconnect VW wiring harness.
 If the VW harness will no longer reach, remove more wire from the appropriate loom or extend using leftover ground wire.
 Be sure to use solder if extending wire and seal any bare wire. - 7.
 Replace any stock components removed and be sure to reconnect any disconnected wiring.
 Start motor and watch carefully for leaks.
 The system may take a few days to bleed any air out of the sending units.
 Odd gauge behavior is a sign of air bubbles in the sending unit.
 Air is naturally bled from the system over time.

 Thread Warning: This product uses 2 different but very similar threads.
 Pay particular attention to the diagram below.
 The product may only be installed in the manner described.
-The hole designated for an OEM sending unit has M10x1 female threads.
-The hole designed to accept the extension hose has female 1/8-27NPT female threads.
-The hole marked X in the manifold accepts the 1/8-27 NPT aftermarket sending unit.
+The holes designated for sending units have M10x1 female threads.
+Any hole designed to accept the extension hose has female 1/8-27NPT female threads.
 The brass adaptor uses M10x1 male threads and is designed to take the place of stock VW oil sending units.
-Always start threads by hand to avoid cross-threading!
+Always start threads by hand to avoid crossthreading!
 Teflon tape may be used as thread sealant to avoid leaks.
 Never use an excess amount of thread sealant on a sending unit.
 A ground must be maintained between the sending unit and the manifold.
 Good luck and have fun!

-SW Water Temp Sending Units
+VDO Water Temp Sending Units